shigu87/Delta-Live-Tables-Healthcare-Pipeline/README.md

 3. **Ensure Delta Live Tables (DLT)** is enabled in your Databricks environment for processing and transforming data.

-4. **Clone the repository** into your Databricks workspace and run the notebooks.

 ## Challenges Faced